 The default watchdog period is 50 mS but can be set to different periods to suit the application.
 Watchdog timeout units are mS. A watchdog timeout value of 0 will disable the watchdog.
-The watch dog is a safety feature and should normally not be disabled nor set to long timeout periods unless the consequences of loss of control of outputs is not important.
+The watch dog is a safety feature that warns that the 7I70 input data has not been read and should normally not be disabled nor set to long timeout periods.
 The non-volatile watchdog timeout is set via the NVWATCHDOGTIMEOUT parameter.
 The working watchdog timeout is set with the WATCHDOGTIME parameter.